 Manufacturers have a responsibility to ensure that the products they offer to consumers are free from inherent dangers and provide ample warning of any hazards they know do exist.
 Failure to do so could result in serious injuries.
-If you’re experiencing the aftermath of an injury due to a defective product, speak with the skilled New York personal injury lawyers at Barasch McGarry Salzman & Penson.
-We have a deep knowledge of products liability law, answering your questions at all times and finding the best avenues possible to pursue the monetary damages you need and deserve.
+If you’re experiencing the aftermath of an injury due to a defective product, speak with the skilled New York personal injury lawyers at Barasch & McGarry.
+We have a deep knowledge of products liability law and will answer your questions while working to find the best avenues to pursue the monetary damages you need and deserve.